Interpretable Sequence Learning for COVID-19 Forecasting: Experiments

-County-level forecasting has been studied much less than state-level forecasting.
-We compare our method to Berkeley Yu Group's predictions for the number of deaths in each US county \cite{altieri2020curating}.
-The group produces several different predictors (including county-specific exponential and linear predictors) and combine their forecasts using ensembling techniques, resulting in an ensemble called Combined Linear and Exponential Predictors (CLEP).
+{\bf{County-level forecasts:}} Table \ref{table:us_county} shows the performance of our model on all (more than 3000) US counties.
+Compared with state-level forecasting, it is more challenging due to sparse observations.
+We compare our method to predictions by Berkeley Yu model \cite{altieri2020curating} for the number of deaths in each US county.
+The model comprises several predictors (including exponential and linear) and ensemble their forecasts resulting Combined Linear and Exponential Predictors (CLEP).
 The setting to compare the county is same as state-level comparisons.
-Table \ref{tab:county_compare_death} demonstrates that our model yields much lower error compared to the Berkeley CLEP model.
+Table \ref{table:us_county} demonstrates that our model yields much lower error compared to the Berkeley CLEP model.
 Fig. \ref{fig:county_forecast_examples} exemplifies the prediction for a few counties.
-Table \ref{table:us_county} shows the performance of our model on all (more than 3000) US counties.
-Compared to state-level forecasting, county-level forecasting is more challenging due to sparse observations and less consistent ground truth data.
-We observe consistently accurate predictions across all dates, and indeed the forecasts get more accurate over time with more training data.